RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-4-august-2021.md

 ### Internode encryption

-Internode encryption (INE) encrypts all communication between nodes in a cluster; it is available for the control plan and the data plane.
+Internode encryption (INE) encrypts all communication between nodes in a cluster; it is available for the control plane and the data plane.

 #### Control plane internode encryption

-Control plane internode encryption encrypts all management communication with a cluster.  it is enabled by default for all new clusters and upgraded clusters.
+Control plane internode encryption encrypts all management communication within a cluster.
+It is enabled by default for all new clusters and upgraded clusters.

 #### Data plane internode encryption

 Data plane internode encryption encrypts communication between nodes within a cluster, such as database replication between nodes.

 Data plane internode encryption is available for new or fully upgraded clusters.
-It not enabled by default.
+It is not enabled by default.

 You can enable data plane internode encryption by: